scottyab/secure-preferences/README.md

 ```

 ##Custom pref file
-You can define a seperate file for encrpyted preferences.
+You can define a separate file for encrypted preferences.

 ```java
         SharedPreferences prefs = new SecurePreferences(context, null, "my_custom_prefs.xml");